akshaymali046/CS725--FFNN_classification_regression/readme.md

 ## Description

 In this assignment, we explore the implementation of Feedforward Neural Networks (FFNN) to solve classification and regression problems.
-The primary goal is to apply the concepts learned in the CS 725 course to practical machine learning tasks.
+The primary goal is to apply the concepts learned in the CS 725 course to practical machine-learning tasks.

 ## Features